nadasal/sdnada/README.md

 # sdnada

 This package contains functions for statistical calculations.
-More specifically, this package contains a contrived function that computes the standard deviation and standard errorof a numeric vector.
+More specifically, this package contains contrived functions that compute the standard deviation and standard error of a numeric vector.

 ## Installation